 i.
 A player must be a USTA Member and must be a New England Section resident to be eligible for a section standing.

 ii.
-Each age division will have one (1) current combined (singles and doubles) standing list for that age division and one (1) doubles only standing list (for individual players, not teams) for that age division, both of which will be posted on the USTA New England web site after tournament results are received in the Section office.
+Each age division will have one (1) current combined (singles and doubles) standing list for that age division and one (1) doubles only standing list (for individual players, not teams) for that age division, both of which will be posted on the USTA New England website weekly after tournament results are received in the Section office.

 iii.
 All eligible players who have played at least one (1) match in a USTA sanctioned tournament as described in Regulation 7.A will have a standing.

 iv.
 A player needs to play at least one (1) match in an age group in the 52 weeks prior to the date of computation to appear as an eligible player on either the combined or doubles only standing list of that age division.